railstack/example_read_rails_session/README.md

 The example shows how to read a Rails session from its cookie in a Golang API that's integrated in this same Rails application.

-We use a Rails generator [go-on-rails](https://github.com/goonr/go-on-rails) to generate the application layout and most codes of the Go APIs in the example, and we mainly write the `contollers` part by ourselvies.
+We use a Rails generator [go-on-rails](https://github.com/goonr/go-on-rails) to generate the application layout and most codes of the Go APIs in the example, and we mainly write the `contollers` part by ourselves.

 ### Here we go